denkovarik/Ant-Clustering/README.md

 ## Installation
-Note that these projects were developed and tested in Ubuntu on the command line.
+This project was developed and tested in Ubuntu on the command line.
+This guide assumes the user is working in Ubuntu on the command line

 ### Required Software
+* Python 3
+   * PIL
+   * OpenCV 2
+   * math
+   * numpy
-* g++
+   * random
-   * Linux C++ Compiler
+   * time
-* freeglut3-dev
+   * sys
-   * OpenGL - Development libraries
-* SOIL
+   * signal
-   * Image processing package
+   * os
-* make
+   * threading
-   * Linux compiler script manager
-* gdb
+   * builtins
-   * Linux debugger
+    * IOError

 ### Optional Software for Windows Users
 * Xming